Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 • swelling of your tongue, mouth, or throat

-Serious allergic reactions have occurred in people taking Benlysta.
-In very rare cases, this has led to death.
+Serious allergic reactions have occurred in people using Benlysta.
+In very rare cases, this has been fatal.
 Usually, people who have allergic reactions experience them within a few hours after treatment.
 However, in some cases, it may take time for symptoms to develop.

 Call your doctor right away if you have a severe allergic reaction to Benlysta.
 Call 911 or your local emergency phone number if your symptoms feel life threatening or if you think you’re having a medical emergency.